OCamlPro/alt-ergo/docs/sphinx_docs/Input_file_formats/Native/01_declaration_of_symbols.md

 Those symbols may be used to represent simple variables, uninterpreted functions, data structures, ...
 Constraints on those symbols may be added via the `axiom` keyword.

-Please refer to section [Types](02_types/index) for more information on the types of symbols which can be created.
+Please refer to section [Types](02_types/index) for more information on the types of symbols that can be created.

 #### Syntax
 ```